Does My Health Impact My Dog’s Health?

 - Your Mood is Your Dog’s Mood

-Hopefully this one is not the case for you, but it is the truth for many, unfortunately.
+Hopefully this is not the case for you, but it’s true for many.
 We have written several blog posts and articles discouraging dog owners from feeding their dogs human food.
 You can view our newest blog post on why it’s not safe to feed your dog human food.
 Plus we pack in a ton of tips on changes that can be made to reduce human food consumption.

 Sure, some people like to snack on carrots and zucchini, which are fine to share with your dog in moderation.
-But we think the majority of people are snacking on “junk food” like pretzels, chips, ice cream, and pizza.
-Not only can this junk food pack on the pounds for the owner and the dog, it can also be very damaging to the dog’s health!
+But many people are snacking on “junk food” like pretzels, chips, ice cream, and pizza.
+Not only can this junk food pack on the pounds for the owner and the dog, it can be damaging to the dog’s health!
 If you are constantly feeding your dog from your plate or table then please take a moment to read the blog post we shared above.
 The changes you can make are SO easy, we promise!

 Photo by Berkay Gumustekin on Unsplash